-The Group successfully reviewed its operations reduced the long-term cost base and maintained growth during 2020 and HY'21.
-The management is confident in the strategic decisions taken during 2020, which have allowed for significant growth of the business and sees clear future opportunities that can be captured in the long term.
-The results have proven that the Group and management is ready for this new normal and experience shows that the Group is able to adapt to changing environment swiftly and efficiently.
+In response to COVID-19 outbreak in 2020, the Group successfully reviewed its operations, reduced the long-term cost base and maintained growth during FY'20 and FY'21.
+The results have proven that the Group and management is ready for the new normal and experience shows that the Group is able to adapt to changing environment swiftly and efficiently.